KaiserLeo7/3D-Game/README.md

 -pistol, smg, shotgun and sniper, maybe rocket launcher, grenades -buy guns with resources
 -Player dies, they respawn back at their base after a set amount of time

-AI that walk to enemy base
--needs pathing
--walks to enemy base in lane and shoots enemies along the way -

 Physics Based
 -jumping, gravity